johnkerl/miller/docs6b/docs/special-symbols-and-formatting.md

 }
 </pre>

-For Miller's :ref:`vertical-tabular format <file-formats-xtab>` there is no escaping for carriage returns, but commas work fine:
+For Miller's [XTAB](file-formats.md#xtab-vertical-tabular) there is no escaping for carriage returns, but commas work fine:

 <pre class="pre-highlight">
 <b>mlr --icsv --oxtab cat commas.csv</b>